algolucky/docs/docs/get-details/dapps/avm/teal/opcodes.md

 - Opcode: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ..., A: uint64 &rarr; ..., any
-- Ith value of the array field F from the Ath transaction in the current group
+- Ith value of the array field F from the Ath transaction in the current group<br />`gtxnsa` can be called using `gtxns` with 2 immediates.
 - Availability: v3

 ## gload t i